 Fourth Monkey’s adaptation of Much Ado about Nothing centers around two romances – Hero (Isabella Verrico/ Alice Goss) and Claudio (Thomas Matthews/ David Elwood), and Benedick (Richard Baker/ Caleb Hughes) and Beatrice (Rebecca Dunne/ Elizabeth McCafferty) – the story follows these very different courtships.

-For Hero and Claudio, it’s love at first sight and, as with any immediate attraction, they have a lot to learn about each other.
+For Hero and Claudio, it’s love at first sight.
+As with any immediate attraction, they have a lot to learn about each other.
 Their romance is further impeded by Don John.

-The high-spirited Beatrice and Benedick, on the other hand, have known each other for quite some time and it takes a little trickery and prodding from their friends to help them realise and admit their feelings.
+The high-spirited Beatrice and Benedick, on the other hand, have known each other for quite some time.
+It takes a little trickery and prodding from their friends to help them realise and admit their feelings.

 All the action in the play takes place around a very long table.
 When the actors aren’t involved in a scene, they freeze in position.
 See play summary

 Fourth Monkey reprises the role of Don John’s passionate obsession with Claudio by transforming the character to a woman, (Chloe Wilcox/ Christine McGowan) who sets out to destroy Hero’s reputation.
-She jealously slanders the poor innocent woman first to convince Claudio that her brother the prince “..woes for himself” and then enlists the aid of henchman Borachio and one of Hero’s gentlewomen disguised as Hero to stage an encounter that will bring Hero’s virtue into question. then Claudio convinced that Hero has been unfaithful to him denounces Her at the altar.
+She jealously slanders the poor innocent woman first to convince Claudio that her brother the prince “..woes for himself” and then enlists the aid of henchman Borachio and one of Hero’s gentlewomen disguised as Hero.
+They stage an encounter that will bring Hero’s virtue into question.
+Claudio convinced that Hero has been unfaithful to him brutally denounces her at the altar.

 The play ends with the exposure of Don John, all the scandals and lies become resolved.
 There are two marriages, lots of celebration, in Antonio’s word, “all things sort so well” As always, however, Don John remains the outsider to the celebrations.